After years of stagnation, plans to improve English proficiency are finally gaining momentum in Latin America.

 In 2015, Uruguay rolled out an ambitious plan to raise English proficiency, investing in technology to enable remote English teaching at schools with no qualified English teacher on site.
 All urban public schools now have either locally or remotely taught English lessons, and the online course offering has been expanded to teachers to encourage them to upskill.
 The results so far are positive, with nearly 80% of students at the end of primary school testing at an A2 level or above, compared to just 56% in 2014.

 Although it is one of the poorest countries in Latin America, Bolivia has cut rates of extreme poverty by half in the past decade and dramatically improved access to schools in rural areas.
-Literacy rates have risen accordingly, and our data shows that English proficiency is also on the rise, with a 2.77 point increase since last year.
+Literacy rates have risen accordingly, and our data shows that English proficiency is also on the rise.

 Latin America is a region plagued by violence, with 42 of the world’s 50 deadliest cities, as determined by homicide rates.
-Fifteen of these cities are located in Mexico, and another 14 are in Brazil.
-These two large countries have also seen their English proficiency scores decline since 2017, and, although there is no direct link between this result and levels of violence, both are indicators of the fragility of state services.
+Fifteen of these cities are located in Mexico.
+This large country has also seen its English proficiency scores decline since 2017, and, although there is no direct link between this result and levels of violence, both are indicators of the fragility of state services.

 Despite laws that make English a required subject in most Latin American countries, access to English classes remains uneven.
 In some regions of Mexico, less than 10% of schools offer English lessons despite their legal obligation to do so.
 In Ecuador in 2014, that figure was less than 7%.
 Disparities in access to English education are particularly acute between rural and urban areas, and between private and public schools.
 In some countries, the demand for English in the workplace is so high, and the school provision so poor, that huge numbers of professionals invest in English lessons.
 A 2015 study in Brazil found that 87% of adults surveyed had paid for English courses since completing their education.